 Selecting the Correct Lens and Lighting

-The key steps to successfully installing a vision system
+The key steps to successfully installing machine vision

 - Selecting the devices required for inspection

 - Choose the correct devices that meet the inspection requirements.